Automated Inference of Graph Transformation Rules: Experiments

 \section{Experiments}

 In this section, we introduce several, mostly artificial, application examples significantly more complex than the input transition system used in Example~\ref{ex:maximum_rules}.
 All experiments were performed using a prototype implementation (\url{https://github.com/JuriKolcak/rule_inference}) tailored for use in concert with the graph transformation framework MØD.
 MØD is a graph transformation framework specialized for chemical reaction networks and implements DPO in accordingly constrained fashion.
 In particular, only simple graphs are considered and the right morphisms $r$ and matches $m$ of all rules are required to be injective (monomorphisms)~\cite{AndersenFMS16}.
+It should be noted that the current implementation is purely a proof of concept to illustrate the application possibilities of the method and is not the focus of the publication or at all optimised for performance.
+The implementation of many sub-problems, such as finding of the maximal common subrule, is strictly naive.
+For this reason, we do not consider computational performance evaluation as part of the experiments.